 MAC 2312.
-CALCULUS WITH ANALYTIC GEOMETRY II: Five Credits, Five Hours.
-(Spring) This course is a continuation of MAC 2311 and includes differentiation and integration of transcendental functions, formal integration, and applications of the definite integral, polar and parametric graphing, applications of integration, and infinite series.
+CALCULUS WITH ANALYTIC GEOMETRY II: 5 Credits, 5 Hours.
+(Spring)

+This course is a continuation of MAC 2311 and includes differentiation and integration of transcendental functions, formal integration, and applications of the definite integral, polar and parametric graphing, applications of integration, and infinite series.

 Prerequisite: Minimum grade of "C" in MAC 2311.

 MAC 2313.
-CALCULUS WITH ANALYTIC GEOMETRY III: Three Credits, Three Hours.
-(Summer) This course is a continuation of MAC 2312 and includes two- and three-dimensional vectors, partial derivatives, and multiple integrals with applications.
+CALCULUS WITH ANALYTIC GEOMETRY III: 3 Credits, 3 Hours.
+(Summer)

+This course is a continuation of MAC 2312 and includes two- and 3-dimensional vectors, partial derivatives, and multiple integrals with applications.

 Prerequisite: Minimum grade of "C" in MAC 2312.

 MAP 2302.
-ORDINARY DIFFERENTIAL EQUATIONS: Three Credits, Three Hours.
-(Summer) Topics for this course include methods of solution of ordinary differential equations, linear and non-linear systems of differential equations, and boundary value problems.
+ORDINARY DIFFERENTIAL EQUATIONS: 3 Credits, 3 Hours.
+(Summer)

+Topics for this course include methods of solution of ordinary differential equations, linear and non-linear systems of differential equations, and boundary value problems.
 Methods include operators, undetermined coefficients, variation of parameters, Laplace transforms, and series solutions.

 Prerequisite: Minimum grade of "C" in MAC 2312.

 MGF 1106.
-MATHEMATICS FOR LIBERAL ARTS I: Three Credits, Three Hours.
-(Spring) Major topics for this course may include the following: systematic counting; probability; statistics; history of mathematics; geometry; sets; and logic.
+MATHEMATICS FOR LIBERAL ARTS I: 3 Credits, 3 Hours.
+(Spring)

+Major topics for this course may include the following: systematic counting; probability; statistics; history of mathematics; geometry; sets; and logic.
 A scientific calculator may be required.

 Prerequisites: Successful completion of an NFCC developmental mathematics course option or appropriate mathematics placement scores on a postsecondary readiness test; successful completion of an NFCC developmental reading course option or appropriate reading placement score on a postsecondary readiness test.
 Exemptions may exist; consult an academic advisor.

 MGF 1107.
-MATHEMATICS FOR LIBERAL ARTS II: Three Credits.
-Three Hours.
-(Fall) Appropriate for liberal arts students who plan to concentrate in a field that requires no specialized mathematics beyond General Education level, this course's major topics include numeration systems, selected topics from number theory, apportionment and voting theory, measurement, counting, probability, financial mathematics and introduction to networks.
+MATHEMATICS FOR LIBERAL ARTS II: 3 Credits.
+3 Hours.
+(Fall)

+Appropriate for liberal arts students who plan to concentrate in a field that requires no specialized mathematics beyond General Education level, this course's major topics include numeration systems, selected topics from number theory, apportionment and voting theory, measurement, counting, probability, financial mathematics and introduction to networks.
 MGF 1107 can be taken before, after, or at same time as MGF 1106.
 A scientific calculator may be required.
 Prerequisites: Successful completion of an NFCC developmental mathematics course option or appropriate mathematics placement scores on a postsecondary readiness test; successful completion of an NFCC developmental reading course option or appropriate reading placement score on a postsecondary readiness test.
 Exemptions may exist; consult an academic advisor.

 MTB 1370.
-MATH FOR MEDS: Two Credits, Two Hours.
+MATH FOR MEDS: 2 Credits, 2 Hours.
 (On Demand)

 This course covers the basic concepts of arithmetic, use and conversion of metric, and household measurements for the purpose of giving medications.

 Prerequisite: Successful completion of at least one college level math.

 STA 2023.
-INTRODUCTORY COLLEGE STATISTICS: Three Credits, Three Hours.
+INTRODUCTORY COLLEGE STATISTICS: 3 Credits, 3 Hours.
 (Fall, Spring, Summer) This course is designed to introduce students to the fundamentals of descriptive and inferential statistics.
 The major topics include the following: methods of analyzing and describing data, probability, probability distributions, the normal distribution, estimation, confidence intervals, hypothesis testing, and correlation and regression.
 The TI-84 graphing calculator is required.

-Prerequisites: Successful completion of an NFCC developmental mathematics course option or appropriate mathematics placement scores on a postsecondary readiness test; successful completion of an NFCC developmental reading placement score on a postsecondary readiness test.
-Exemptions may exist; consult an academic advisor.
+Prerequisites: Successful completion of an NFCC developmental mathematics course option or appropriate mathematics placement scores on a postsecondary readiness test; successful completion of an NFCC developmental reading course option or appropriate reading placement score on a postsecondary readiness test.
+Exemptions may exist: consult an academic advisor.